Value-added tax (VAT)

 A person entitled to relief is required to pay the tax and apply for refund unless otherwise directed by the Minister responsible for finance.

-Unless otherwise exempted, NHIL of 2.5% and GETFL of 2.5% are charged on the following:
+Unless otherwise exempted or zero-rated, NHIL of 2.5%, GETFL of 2.5%, and CHRL of 1% are charged on the following:

 - Supply of goods and services provided in Ghana.